 - Applicant name;

+- Applicant Social Security Number;

 - Family unit size;

-- Date and time of application;
+- Date and time of application or lottery number, as applicable;

 - Qualification for any local preference;

 - Racial or ethnic designation of the head of household.

-HUD requires the PHA to maintain a single waiting list for the HCV program unless it serves more than one county or municipality.
+HUD requires PHAs to maintain a single waiting list for the HCV program unless it serves more than one county or municipality.
 Such PHAs are permitted, but not required, to maintain a separate waiting list for each county or municipality served.